csc-training/csc-env-eff/slides/00_account_and_project.md

 - CSC Projects are used for managing access to CSC services and resources
 - Projects have their own disk quotas and billing unit quotas
 - Every project has a [project manager](https://www.csc.fi/en/prerequisites-for-a-project-manager) and members
-    - The manager [applies for billing units](https://docs.csc.fi/accounts/how-to-apply-for-billing-units/), takes care [about the project lifetime](https://docs.csc.fi/accounts/how-to-manage-your-project/) and [approves members](https://docs.csc.fi/accounts/how-to-add-members-to-project/) to the project
 - Every CSC user has a [personal project](https://docs.csc.fi/support/faq/how-to-find-information-about-projects/) which enables them to have access to CSC services
     - The personal project is not meant for submitting jobs

 # Project lifetime and management

-- niiden elinkaari
-- tässä yhteydessä ehkä maininta kurssiprojektista ja sen väliaikaisuudesta sekä siitä personal projektista (jonka rooli on mulle vähän himmee...)
-- suljettujen projektien datat tullaan siivoamaan CSC:n tulevan linjauksen mukaisesti.
-- BoF material
+- The manager [applies for billing units](https://docs.csc.fi/accounts/how-to-apply-for-billing-units/) and [approves members](https://docs.csc.fi/accounts/how-to-add-members-to-project/) to the project
+- The project lifetime has to be [extended yearly](https://docs.csc.fi/accounts/how-to-manage-your-project/) if the project still continues
+    - For example the Using CSC env eff -project will be active only temporarily
+- After the project is closed the data will be cleaned
+    - Members will be alerted by email
 - [Project data handling](https://docs.csc.fi/accounts/when-your-project-handles-personal-data/)

 # Billing units